red-collar-official/flutter_kore/packages/umvvm/docs/di.md

 You can also define modules that descibe dependencies collection.
 More information about modules below.

 Every scope can contain one or list of objects of given type.
-If scope contains multiple instances of the same type you need to specify index when you trying to create or get object.
+If scope contains multiple instances of the same type you need to specify index when you are trying to create or get object.

 More information about scopes below.

 ### Defining instances

-There are several ways to annotate mvvm instances to use in di container: <b>singleton</b> and <b>basicInstance</b> annotations (or async and lazy analogues described below) and full <b>Instance</b> annotation.
+There are several ways to annotate mvvm instances to use in DI container: <b>singleton</b> and <b>basicInstance</b> annotations (or async and lazy analogues described below) and full <b>Instance</b> annotation.

 It is required to define input type for instances.
 It is passed as generic argument.